sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/update_sg_website_config.md

 ### Non-sensitive configurations

-Non-sensitve configurations are stored in a [ConfigMap](https://github.com/sourcegraph/deploy-sourcegraph-cloud/blob/release/base/frontend/non-sensitive-site-config.ConfigMap.yaml) and are updated through our standard git flow.
+Non-sensitive configurations are stored in a [ConfigMap](https://github.com/sourcegraph/deploy-sourcegraph-cloud/blob/release/base/frontend/non-sensitive-site-config.ConfigMap.yaml) and are updated through our standard git-flow.

 ### Sensitive configurations